foxws/foxws/resources/markdown/posts/wireuse/property-synthesizers.md

 ## Introduction

+> See the following [GitHub Discussion](https://github.com/livewire/livewire/discussions/2627) for more details.

-By default the dehydrated value of Laravel Model properties sent over Livewire might look something like this:
+By default the dehydrated value of model properties sent over Livewire might look something like this:

 ```json
 {